~ Curious And Unusual ~ - 2 - Rome's Talking Statues |

 The grinning figure was given this name because of its look, now even more grotesque because rather worn out by time.

-up to a few years ago the wall behind the Babuino used to be covered with graffiti (below), maybe as a consequence of its 'talkative' nature; today (right →) it seems to have chosen meditation |
+up to the late 1990s the wall behind the Babuino used to be completely covered with graffiti (picture below), maybe as a consequence of the 'talkative' nature of the statue, which today seems to have chosen meditation (right →) |